Foxtel: Availability

 As of 2011, Foxtel is Australia's largest pay television operator, with programming available to over 70% of Australian homes, and delivered to over 1.65 million, either directly or by Foxtel's wholesale customers.
 In April 2008, Foxtel's penetration into Australian homes passed 30%.
 This penetration rate is significantly lower compared with market penetration rates in the US (over 85%) and in Western Europe (over 55%).
 This is due to the fact that Australian pay-TV fees are significantly more expensive and pay-TV began delivering its service much later in Australia than in the US.

 Foxtel announced its maiden annual profit in 2006, more than 10 years after it commenced services.
 The installation and maintenance of Foxtel services is Telstra's responsibility.
 In many markets Telstra has outsourced installation and maintenance to large communications contractors, including ABB Communications and Siemens-Thiess Communications joint venture.

 In 2007, Network 10 formed an agreement with Foxtel to allow them to carry a digital version of Ten's programming.
 Included in the deal is electronic program guide data, which allows Foxtel iQ users to schedule recordings on Ten.
 Before the agreement, Ten was carried in an analogue format on cable only.
 In 2008, Seven Network entered an agreement to allow Foxtel to carry its SD signal.
-In 2008, the first Pay TV package comparison site YouCompare was launched to allow Foxtel packages and pricing to be compared to SelecTV, however this service was ceased along with the ceasing of SelecTV's service in late 2010.
+In 2008, the first Pay TV package comparison site YouCompare was launched to allow Foxtel packages and pricing to be compared to SelecTV, but this service was ceased along with the ceasing of SelecTV's service in late 2010.

 On 24 November 2009, Foxtel added 7two to the East Coast (satellite) and 7two and GO! to cable subscribers.
 ABC3 was recently introduced on 4 December 2009 to all Foxtel and Austar subscribers.

 On 20 May 2010, Foxtel and Microsoft announced a new way of receiving Foxtel through Xbox 360's online service Xbox LIVE.
 The service launched November 2010 with 30+ channels and an additional 12 Video-on-demand channels.
 It also provided Foxtel's movie service, known as Foxtel On Demand, to non-subscribers for the first time on a pay-per-view basis.
 Further linear channels were added in April 2011 with the addition of 7 Telstra BigPond channels.

 In June 2011, Foxtel launched an over-the-top service on Telstra's IPTV set top box called Foxtel on T-Box carrying the same services as the Foxtel on Xbox service.
 Also as of June 2011, Foxtel's subscribers numbered just over 1.65 million.

 In November 2014, Foxtel added 2 new SD channels, 9 new HD channels and rebranded 2 sports channels to satellite and cable subscribers.